-What Is Multi-Factor Authentication, and Why Is It Important?
+What Is Multi-Factor Authentication, and Why Is MFA Important?

 Examples of Something the User Knows

 Knowledge factors are the most common — and vulnerable — type of security.
 Knowledge factors are less secure because the information is easier to share or steal.
 Authentication examples of something the user knows include:

 - Answers to supposedly secret questions (such as “Where were you born?” or “The name of your first grade teacher.”).

 Something the user has — also called possession factors — have been the foundation of security for centuries.
 The most basic version is a key, which opens a lock.
 Possession factors are more complex now, but the premise is the same.
 Authentication examples of possession factors include:

 - Google Authenticator (an app on your phone).

 - Soft token (also called software token).